hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-Our CI cosnsits of pre-commit and Github Actions modules.
-At pre-commit stage we are using several hooks checking if the code is nice and clean in terms of syntax.
+Our CI cosnsists of pre-commit and Github Actions modules.
+At pre-commit stage we are using several hooks checking if the code is nice and clean in terms of syntax, such as trailing white spaces, changing double quotes to single quotes or making sure that the dependencies in requirements files are in order.
 Github Actions part consists of two test configs, codecheck.yml and tests.yml.
-Both are executed on all 3 operation systems.
+Both are executed on all 3 operation systems (macos, windows and ubuntu).
 The former runs `ruff` to check and format code tackling among others linting issues.
 The latter utlizies `pytest` to run 9 tests wrote by us to check data, model and training.
+We check things like shapes of the data, make sure that the normalization is correct, or that the forward pass of training does not throw any errors.
 All the test are run on python version 3.11.5 and we haven't included any other versions.
-We use caching for the dependencies and for the data pulling.
+We use caching for the dependencies and for the data pulling to increase the testing speed - otherwise it can take even up to two hours.
+Here is an example of a triggered workflow that checks code quality: [link](https://github.com/hrapek/ml_ops_dog_breeds/actions/runs/7588602092)

 ## Running code and tracking experiments